furti/FreeCAD-Reporting/README.md

  - **Min**: Gets the minimum Value of the given Attribute
  - **Max**: Gets the maximum Value of the given Attribute

+There are also some non grouping functions.
+These can be used like normal references or static values:
+ - **Concat**: Takes a comma separated list of references or static values and combines them to a single string value. (e.g. Concat(Label, ': ', Area))

-Without a group by clause, it is not possible to mix single attributes and functions in a select statements.
+Without a group by clause, it is not possible to mix references and aggregating functions in a select statements.
 The only exceptions are static values (E.g. "Select 'Number of objects', Count(*)..").
 Only a single row will be returned for such a query.
 See ```Group by``` for more details on mixing attributes and functions.

 ### From \<Source>